PRINCIPAL INVESTIGATORS: Andrew John Wit + Simon Kim

 COLLABORATORS: Tim Rusterholz (Steel Fabrication), John Williams (Carbon Fiber Baking)

-PROJECT STATUS: Phase One complete
+PROJECT STATUS: Complete

 1. Proceedings from the 2016 TxA conference in San Antonio, Tx.
 "Craft-Based CFRP Systems for Rapidly Deployable Architectures."